 What’s the difference between objections and qualifications in the sales process?

 Qualification is ensuring that your prospects have the resources and incentive to buy your product.
-Objections deal with all the trivial things involved in what you’re selling.
+Objections deal with questions about what you’re selling.

 Can an objection made during the earliest stages of the sales process (e.g., during prospect qualification) have any significant impact on later stages?